< Back to blog

 Can ERP be cloud-based?

+ERPs can be cloud-based, meaning the vendor provides all its infrastructure over the internet.
 The other option is on-premise ERP, where vendors install the infrastructure on-site at the customer’s office.

-Some use a hybrid ERP, which combines the accessibility of cloud ERP and the stability of on-premise ERP.
+Some companies use a hybrid ERP, which combines the accessibility of cloud ERP and the stability of on-premise ERP.

 How much does cloud ERP cost?